-The Auditory Rehabilitation Center at the Massachusetts Eye and Ear Infirmary serves individuals with hearing loss from infancy through adulthood.
+The Auditory Rehabilitation Center at Mass.
+Eye and Ear serves individuals with hearing loss from infancy through adulthood.
 We have access to state-of-the-art technologies for the diagnosis, treatment, and rehabilitation of hearing loss.

 The rehabilitative team, consisting of professionals from the specialties of audiology, speech-language pathology, and otolaryngology, assists patients and their families in adjusting to hearing loss, in maximizing the benefit from hearing aids, cochlear implants, and other assistive devices, and in helping them optimize communication skills.

 Hearing loss can be identified at any age.
 In Massachusetts, legislation mandates hearing screening for all newborns.
 In some states, only newborns considered at 'high risk' for hearing loss automatically receive hearing screenings.
 This screening is vitally important in the early identification of hearing losses that can interfere with speech and language development.

 For parents of newly diagnosed children of any age, our program provides support and education to help them understand their child's hearing loss and to make informed decisions.
 We provide an auditory-oral approach to communication that focuses on listening, speech and language for children of all ages.